Abraham ibn Ezra: Biography

-Abraham Ibn Ezra was born in Tudela, one of the oldest and most important Jewish communities in the present-day Spanish region of Navarre.
-At the time, the town was under the Muslim rule of the emirs of Zaragoza.
-However, when he later moved to Córdoba, he claimed it to be his place of birth.
+Abraham Ibn Ezra was born in Tudela, one of the oldest and most important Jewish communities in Navarre.
+At the time, the town was under the rule of the emirs of the Muslim Taifa of Zaragoza.
+However, when he later moved to Córdoba, he claimed it was his birthplace.
 Ultimately, most scholars agree that his place of birth was Tudela.

-Little is known of Ibn Ezra's family from outside sources; however, he wrote of a marriage to a wife that produced five children.
-While it is believed four died early, the last-born, Isaac, became an influential poet and later convert to Islam in 1140.
-The conversion of his son was deeply troubling for Ibn Ezra, leading him to pen many poems reacting to the event for years afterward.
+From outside sources, little is known of ibn Ezra's family; however, he wrote of a marriage to a wife who produced five children.
+While it is believed four died early, the last-born, Isaac, became an influential poet and a later convert to Islam in 1140.
+His son's conversion was deeply troubling for ibn Ezra, leading him to pen many poems reacting to the event for years afterward.

-Ibn Ezra was a close friend of Judah Halevi, who was some 14 years older.
-When Ibn Ezra moved to Córdoba as a young man, Halevi followed him.
+Ibn Ezra was a close friend of Judah Halevi, who was approximately 14 years older.
+When ibn Ezra moved to Córdoba as a young man, Halevi followed him.
 This trend continued when the two began their lives as wanderers in 1137.
 Halevi died in 1141, but Ibn Ezra continued travelling for three decades, reaching as far as Baghdad.
-During his travels, he began to compose secular poetry describing the lands through which he was travelling as well as beginning to pen the deeply rational Torah commentaries he would be best remembered for.
+During his travels, he composed secular poetry of the lands he traveled through and rationalist Torah commentaries (for which he would be best remembered).

+He appears to have been unrelated to the contemporary scholar Moses ibn Ezra.